alfo/arpm/README.md

 }
 ```
 Note: the `name` cannot contain dashes (`-`) either because Arduino doesn't like them.
 It can only contain letters, numbers, and underscores.

+Add the git URL you got earlier to the `repository` section.

+Make sure that there's a comma on the end of the previous repository (`},`) and one on the end of yours if there are packages after it.

 Then make a pull request, and if everything's fine, I'll merge it as soon as I can, and your package will go live.